Uncategorized

 Amdahl’s famous law applies to optimizations to speed up a program.
 It is a mathematical expression of the simple idea that no matter how much you optimize some portion of a program, the maximum speedup to the entire system is capped by the proportion of the computing that takes place in the chunk you optimized.
 It’s obvious as soon as it’s pointed out.

 Imagine that your compute-intense program spends three quarters of it’s time in a hardcore 5% of the code.
-No matter how radically you optimize that critical 5%, you cannot speed up the total program by more than 4x.
+No matter how radically you optimize that critical 5% of the code, you cannot speed up the total program by more than 4x.
 The general formula follows.

 If P is the time you spend in the relevant part of the process, and you speed P up by S: